-ADVICE PROJECT MEDIA has worked with youth, women, and other people who have been marginalized in four different countries, and we have developed teaching and program development strategies that are replicable, scalable, and adaptable.
-Our students start by telling their personal stories, and we then teach them how to blend those local stories with global feminist and environmental concerns.
-Students communicate their stories through blogs, short films, and by delivering talks and sitting on panels at public conferences.
+ADVICE PROJECT MEDIA has worked with youth and women in four different countries, and we have developed teaching and program development strategies that are replicable, scalable, and adaptable.
+Our students start by telling their personal stories, and we then teach them how to center those stories in global conversations about gender and the environment.
+Students communicate their stories through blogs, short films, radio, and by delivering talks and sitting on panels at public conferences.
 We coach our students in writing op-eds and essays, provide training to help them pitch their work to traditional news outlets and journals, and assist with backend social media and communications.
 Most student work is unpublished -- but the mission is for young people to gain confidence in centering themselves and their experiences in Big Picture conversations.

 TACKLING TWO ISSUES: GENDER AND THE ENVIRONMENT

 Environmental stewardship is vital to the survival of our planet, and Advice Project Media believes that climate change is the biggest single threat facing our future.
 Therefore, our classes focus on the environment, biodiversity, and climate change.
 In order to effectively tackle environmental problems and to build sustainable solutions, research has demonstrated that women must be included in conservation efforts.
 Therefore, Advice Project Media has incorporated gender equality into all of our programs, concentrating not only on environmental issues, but the ways that half of our planet remains oppressed.
-By empowering girls and women (and non-binary-identifying individuals) and sharing their stories, we provide a safe, fertile platform for focusing on the environment.
+By empowering girls and women (and non-binary-identifying individuals) and sharing their stories, we provide a safe platform for focusing on the environment.
 In short, we can't save the planet as long as one gender has power over other genders.

 EQUAL REPRESENTATION OF GENDERS

-Regardless of the subject matter we're teaching, ADVICE PROJECT MEDIA's multimedia, writing, and journalism programs are feminist in nature and we concentrate on the equal representation of genders in our classrooms, and publish work predominantly by girls, women, and other marginalized voices.
+ADVICE PROJECT MEDIA's multimedia, writing, and journalism programs are feminist iand we concentrate on the equal representation of genders in our classrooms, and publish work predominantly by girls, women, and other marginalized voices.
 Why?
 Simply because research shows us that this will help to construct a better world for all of us.

 Over the last decade, successful organizations, NGOs, and forward-thinking governments have recognized that focusing on programs that support and educate girls and women is the most effective way to fight climate change and global poverty, and it's been shown time and time again that the full participation of women and girls as full partners in decision-making consistently yields strong positive outcomes (“win-win” relationships) for communities.
 As Nicholas Kristof and Sheryl WuDunn, journalists and authors of the eye-opening book Half the Sky wrote: "Women and girls aren't the problem; they're the solution."

-Many youth programs developed by NGO's are disproportionately made up of young men.
+Many youth programs developed by NGO's have a disproportionate men-to-women membership.
 We've been told repeatedly even by people and organizations that mean well that young women have been left out of their programs because it is "harder" to include them due to child rearing responsibilities, lack of opportunity, or cultural norms, but we're not buyin' it.
-Advice Project Media believes that these organizations are not only being discriminatory, but, as research demonstrates, they are also not representing the needs of all members of the communities they are trying to serve, which means their work will ultimately be unsustainable.
+We believe in rolling up our sleeves, listening to communities, and striving toward small, incremental changes.

-Advice Project Media's programs equally represent gender among our students (at least 50 percent girls/women/nonbinary-identifying individuals).
+Advice Project Media's programs equally represent gender among our students (at least 70 percent girls/women/nonbinary-identifying individuals).
 To date we have led programs for: teen girls; teen girls and non-gender-conforming youth; women and teen girls; and all-gender groups of various age demographics.
-In all of our programs we carefully and systematically provide safe spaces for all of our students and we encourage each of our participants to share her/his/their ideas.
-We are also currently working with youth partners in Cameroon to develop a program specifically for boys and men that focuses on peace-building by supporting a diversity of masculinities (estimated completion in 2017).
+In all of our programs we provide safe spaces for all of our students and we encourage each of our participants to share her/his/their ideas.
+We are also currently working with youth partners in Cameroon to develop a program specifically for boys and men that focuses on peace-building by supporting a diversity of masculinities.

 In addition to teaching youth (adolescents), we also lead train-the-trainer programs for young adult leaders (19 to 25) and for adults of all ages.
 We assist all members of a particular community by building bridges between different age demographics so that the entire community can successfully tackle problems it might be facing.
 Because of popular demand, we also launched a class called Uppity Witches for pre-teens in New York City in 2014.
 The class is for students of all genders, and offers a primer in feminism by examining fairytales, witch hunts through the ages (into contemporary times), and pop culture.

 Advice Project Media develops and leads programs in Cameroon, Peru, Guadeloupe, and the U.S.A.
 We are committed to having our students travel internationally to meet each other and take part in leadership and empowerment summits.
-These opportunities challenge our students to think outside of the box by considering ideas that aren't a part of their cultural "norm."
-Our students aren't expected to agree about everything, but they are encouraged to listen, learn, and grow.
+These opportunities challenge our students to think outside of the box by considering new ideas.
+Our students aren't expected to agree on everything, but they are encouraged to respectfully listen, learn, and grow.

 Except for our programs in the U.S.A., we've chosen locations for our programs where our students can get a real look at how climate change is affecting the world.
 In Peru, for example, students see the devastating effects of gold mining, logging, and the destruction of indigenous peoples' land.
 In Guadeloupe, students get an underwater view of coral reef bleaching.
 And in Cameroon, students see how oil pipelines have not only ruined huge swaths of forest and grassland, but also crippled local economies.